 A scorecard(s) can let the appropriate people easily identify what information is important for their purposes.
 Ideally this will be as automated as possible and allow you to add and subtract data from systems as you adopt new technologies or upgrade your current systems.

-Organizing Your Metrics on Facility Dashboards and Scorecards
+Organizing Your Metrics on Facility Management Dashboard and Scorecards

 We discussed how facility metrics correspond with the key roles in facility management.
 So, you will want to organize your scorecard(s) in a similar way to support your data driven decisions.